-After completing Mental Wellness Basics, Palocsay says her students are able to think and speak more critically about their feelings and actions.
-“Once kids can name something, it becomes easier to understand and relate to.
-And for mental health, this can be a really important way to reduce stigma,” says Palocsay.
+After completing Mental Wellness Basics, Palocsay says her students are able to think more critically about their feelings and actions.
+The curriculum gives her a vocabulary to use when checking in with her students.
+“Once kids can name something, it becomes easier to understand and relate to,” says Palocsay.
+“And for mental health, this can be a really important way to reduce stigma.”

 Perspective-taking is another critical skill

 Mental Wellness Basics has also helped Palocsay talk about perspective taking, an important social awareness competency.
 Teenagers can find it difficult to understand that others have the same feelings and responses they do.
 Just the awareness that others are going through the same thing—for instance, that parents may also be stressed about having to stay home—is helpful.
-“That was the biggest thing (my students) came back to me with,” says Palocsay.
-“They started having awareness of why their parents or others did what they did.”
+After completing the Mental Wellness Basics course, Palocsay says, “That was the biggest thing (my students) came back to me with.
+They started having awareness of why their parents or others did what they did.”

 Teens can—and will—develop self-care strategies that work for them

 Even though her students have completed the program, Palocsay continues to embed the lessons learned from Mental Wellness Basics.
 She regularly encourages her students to talk about how their schedules and technology impact them and how they plan their days to get enough food and sleep.
 When students figure out how to use even simple strategies, like setting a reminder to go to bed on time, it has a ripple effect.

 Starting a conversation about mental health can empower students now and in the future